 Everyone’s Friendly Neighbourhood Spider-Man was created back in 1962 by Stan Lee and Steve Ditko and with decades of incredible adventures under his belt it’s not surprising that he became the flagship character for Marvel Comics, but how tumultuous was his career and how has he fared in other mediums outside the four colour pages?
 Today we look back across those years to examine the many faces of Spidey.

-Who wants to see a teen-age superhero?
-The answer to which of course turned out to be millions of young readers, but at that time when comic book shelves were full of scientists and adult superhero teams the decision to create a comic book starring a high school kid was a bit of a risk.
+Who wants to see a teenage superhero?
+The answer to which of course turned out to be millions of young readers, but at that time when comic bookshelves were full of scientists and adult superhero teams the decision to create a comic book starring a high school kid was a bit of a risk.
 Peter Parker was to be no kid sidekick but a hero in his own right.
 He was not a millionaire playboy or a super soldier but just a guy with the same kind of problems we all face, well maybe a few extra ones.
 Stan Lee created a character that most of his readers could really relate to and what also cannot be understated is the importance of Steve Ditko’s costume design which was eye-catching and iconic.

-The classic red and blue webbed suit would remain virtually unchanged for decades with only slight alterations by varying artists with probably the only change of note in those early years was the removing of the webs from under Spider-Man’s armpits.
+The classic red and blue webbed suit would remain virtually unchanged for decades with only slight alterations by varying artists with probably the only change of note in those early years was the removal of the webs from under Spider-Man’s armpits.

-The most startling change was in 1984 when Spider-Man and slew of other heroes and villains were whisked away to fight in the Secret Wars for a godlike being called The Beyonder.
+The most startling change was in 1984 when Spider-Man and a slew of other heroes and villains were whisked away to fight in the Secret Wars for a godlike being called The Beyonder.
 His traditional red and blue suit was damaged and when he attempted to have it repaired by one of the mysterious machines provided he unknowingly exchanged his costume for a shape-shifting alien symbiote that would eventually become one of his greatest enemies.

-In 1992 writer Peter David and artist Rick Leonardi re-imagined a futuristic wall-crawler taking place in the year 2099 where brilliant geneticist Miguel O’Hara, while trying to replicate the powers of the original Spider-Man, has a lab accident that once again results in the creation of another super powered crime fighter.
+In 1992 writer Peter David and artist Rick Leonardi re-imagined a futuristic wall-crawler taking place in the year 2099 where brilliant geneticist Miguel O’Hara while trying to replicate the powers of the original Spider-Man, has a lab accident that once again results in the creation of another super-powered crime fighter.
 You’ve got to love science!